rust-lang/rfcs/text/0000-alloca.md

 work well enough and have the added benefit of limiting stack usage.
 Except, no, they turn into hideous assembly that makes you wonder if using a `Vec` wouldn't have been the better option.

-- dynamically sized arrays are a potential solution, however, those would need to have a numerical type that is only fully known at runtime.
-It would be possible (and indeed not straying too far from this proposal) to allow for the syntax `[t; n]` (with two expressions) for dynamically sized arrays.
-The type of those arrays would be `[T]: !Sized`, that is without known size at runtime.
-Also those types would still be bound by their scope lifetime, unless...
+- make the result's lifetime function-scope bound (which is what C's `alloca()` does).
+This is mingling two concerns together that should be handled separately.
+A `'fn` lifetime will be however suggested in a sibling RFC.

-- lifetime ascription is the idea that we use labels as lifetimes (they are denoted the same anyway) and allow them also on plain blocks (as in `'foo: { .. }`).
-This gives us a way to easily extend the lifetime of a value, unify the concepts of labels and lifetimes and also be an awesome teaching device.
+- use a special macro or function to initialize the arrays.
+Both seem like hacks compared to the suggested syntax.

-- use a function instead of a macro.
-This would be more complex for essentially no gain.
+- mark the use of unsized arrays as `unsafe` regardless of values given due to the potential stack overflowing problem.

-- mark the use of the macro as `unsafe` regardless of values given due to the potential stack overflowing problem.
+The author of this RFC does not deem this necessary if the feature gate is documented with a stern warning.

-- Copy the design from C `fn alloca()`, possibly wrapping it later.
+- Copy the design from C `alloca()`, possibly wrapping it later.
 This doesn't work in Rust because the returned slice could leave the scope, giving rise to unsoundness.

 - Use escape analysis to determine which allocations could be moved to the stack.
 This could potentially benefit even